AsimoGirl/generalized-assignment-problem/README.md

 # Generalized Assignment Problem
-The comments are in Spanish as they were used for educational reasons.
+The comments and contents of the project are in Spanish as they were used for educational purposes.

 You need to have gradle version 6 or higher